About the MSF Association

 Christopher Peskett - elected 2020

-He also spent one and a half years as a Face-to-Face Fundraiser for MSF, in addition to speaking on behalf of the organisation around the country.
+He spent one and a half years between 2018 and 2020 working as a Face-to-Face Fundraiser for the organisation.

-Chris is at present working as a peripatetic nurse on the UK's COVID vaccination programme.
+More recently, Chris has been working as a peripatetic nurse on the UK's COVID vaccination programme.

-Vita is a structural engineer and consultant for the global engineering firm Arup where she advises on the design and implementation of large construction projects for development banks and NGOs and has worked in countries including India, Nepal, Bangladesh, Ukraine and Malawi.
+Vita is a structural engineer and consultant for the global engineering firm Arup where she advises on the design and implementation of large construction projects for development banks and NGOs and has worked in countries including India, Nepal, Bangladesh, Ukraine, Peru and Malawi.

-Vita worked as a Logistician and Technical Project Coordinator for MSF throughout 2017 and 2018, the majority of which was spent managing the Agok Hospital Project in South Sudan.
+Vita worked as a Logistician and Technical Project Coordinator for MSF throughout 2017 and 2018, where she worked in Mykolaiv, Ukraine, and managed the Agok Hospital Project in South Sudan.

 Samuel Turner - elected 2020